Long Point Cabin Camp

 Directions

-From Morehead City, take Highway 70 east approximately 30 miles.
+From Morehead City, NC, take Highway 70 east approximately 30 miles.
 Go straight on Highway 12 for 2.1 miles, turn right on Old Cedar Road for 3.2 miles, turn left on Morris Marina Road and drive to the end.
-Morris Marina is located at 1000 Morris Marina Drive in Atlantic, NC.
-Access to Long Point requires boat or vehicle ferry across Core Sound.
+Morris Marina at 1000 Morris Marina Drive in Atlantic, NC provides ferry service to the island.

 Amenities